 - 1 or 2 heaped tablespoons of canned puppy food with a little cheese or puppy milk on top, three or four times per day.
 Meals are made more palatable in winter if warmed prior to serving.

-• 1 or 2 tablespoons of dry food in a small shallow dish should be available 24/7.
+- 1 or 2 heaped tablespoons of puppy kibble or dry food in a small shallow dish should be available 24/7.

 Increase these amounts a little each month until puppy is about six months.
 This puppy feeding quantity is just a guide as puppies are individuals.
 A very active or bigger pup will require more food.

 - Avoid feeding any puppy red meat.

 - Avoid giving puppy calcium supplements.

 - Increase the amount of calcium in pup’s diet the safe way by feeding more dairy.